heroiclabs/nakama/docs/ADMIN_DASHBOARD_LIVEOPS_GUIDE.md

 ## Bottom Line

 The dashboard is now hosted under `/admin-dashboard` as a login-gated React console backed by a server-side proxy.
-Security-critical production hardening, Satori player inbox delivery, seeded QuizVerse LiveOps templates, config schema validation, legacy analytics auth handoff, analytics freshness/source diagnostics, and Android FCM/SNS provider handoff are signed off.
+Security-critical production hardening, Satori player inbox delivery, seeded QuizVerse LiveOps templates, config schema validation, standalone analytics routing, analytics freshness/source diagnostics, and Android FCM/SNS provider handoff are signed off.

 Real device push status update: the Nakama runtime is provider-aware and production is wired to Lambda `ivx-push-provider-bridge` through `PUSH_REGISTER_URL`, `PUSH_LAMBDA_URL`, and `PUSH_SEND_URL`.
 Android registration now creates an SNS endpoint ARN and `push_send_event` returns a provider `messageId` for a stored FCM token.
 This signs off the Android provider handoff; physical notification display still needs someone holding the device to confirm receipt.
 A Nakama device ID is still not enough for OS push; the test needs the actual Firebase registration token or APNs device token from the physical device. iOS APNs remains pending because no Apple APNs key/cert, iOS SNS platform app ARN, or populated `push_token_ios` exists in production.

-Browser QA status: core LiveOps, analytics, account, storage, player-search, match, and legacy analytics routes now pass in browser.
-The previous `/v2/console/account` 404 and `/v2/match` 401 gaps are fixed by admin/runtime RPC wrappers, and `/admin-dashboard/legacy-analytics/` now serves the legacy dashboard HTML instead of the React SPA fallback.
+Browser QA status: core LiveOps, analytics, account, storage, player-search, and match routes pass in browser.
+The previous `/v2/console/account` 404 and `/v2/match` 401 gaps are fixed by admin/runtime RPC wrappers, and the standalone analytics dashboard is kept at `https://nakama.intelli-verse-x.ai/analytics.html`.